-The undersigned hereby appoints James C. Morgan and Donald A. Slichter, or either of them, each with full power of substitution, as proxies of the undersigned, to attend the Annual Meeting of Stockholders of Applied Materials, Inc. to be held on Thursday, March 3, 1994 at 3:00 P.M. and any adjournment or postponement thereof, and to vote the number of shares the undersigned would be entitled to vote if personally present on the following:
+APPLIED MATERIALS, INC. PROXY FOR ANNUAL MEETING OF STOCKHOLDERS ON MARCH 3, 1994.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+The undersigned hereby appoints James C. Morgan and Donald A. Slichter, or either of them, each with full power of substitution, as proxies of the undersigned, to attend the Annual Meeting of Stockholders of Applied Materials, Inc., to be held on Thursday, March 3, 1994, at 3:00 P.M. and any adjournment or postponement thereof, and to vote the number of shares the undersigned would be entitled to vote if personally present on the following:

-CONTINUED AND TO BE SIGNED ON REVERSE SIDE

-Mark here for address change.

-New Address:

-Mark here if you plan to attend the meeting.

-PLEASE MARK VOTE IN OVAL IN THE FOLLOWING MANNER USING DARK INK ONLY. $X$
+1. ELECTION OF DIRECTORS

+FOR all nominees listed below WITHHOLD AUTHORITY (except as indicated to the contrary below) (to vote for all nominees listed below)

-1. ELECTION OF DIRECTORS Nominees: M. Armacost, J. Bagley, H. Dwight, G. Farnsworth, P. Gerdine, P. Low, D. Maydan, J. Morgan, A. Stein, H. Toyoda FOR all nominees WITHHELD from all nominees except vote withheld 2.
-TO APPROVE THE AMENDMENT OF THE COMPANY'S CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK AUTHORIZED FOR ISSUANCE THEREUNDER TO 200,000,000.
-FOR AGAINST ABSTAIN The Board of Directors recommends a vote FOR.
-3. In their discretion, upon any and all such other matters as may properly come before the meeting and any adjournment or postponement thereof.
+M. Armacost, J. Bagley, H. Dwight, G. Farnsworth, P. Gerdine, P. Low, D. Maydan, J. Morgan, A. Stein, H. Toyoda

+INSTRUCTION: To withhold authority to vote for any individual Nominee, write that Nominee's name in the space provided below.

+The Board of Directors recommends a vote FOR.

+2. To approve the amendment of the Company's Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance thereunder to 200,000,000.

 FOR AGAINST ABSTAIN

+The Board of Directors recommends a vote FOR.

+3. In their discretion, upon any and all such other matters as may properly come before the meeting or any adjournment or postponement thereof.

+(Please sign on reverse)